Handpicked Medicare Supplement Plans in Delaware

 Each plan varies in coverage.
 The more benefits a policy covers, the higher the premium.
 But, high monthly costs don’t mean the best value.

-For example, Don is working with one of our agents and thinks he wants Plan F since that plan covers the most.
-Well, the agent pulls up quotes and explains to Don that Plan G will make more sense.
+Don is working with one of our agents and thinks he wants Plan F since that plan covers the most.
+Well, the agent pulls up quotes and reveals to Don that Plan G will make more financial sense.

 See, Plan F costs Don $160 a month, and Plan G costs $130 a month.
 If we look at the yearly price, Plan F costs $360 more than Plan G.

-The only difference between the two plans is the Part B deductible of $198.
+The only difference between the two plans is the Part B deductible.

-Our agent showed Don the value of Plan G. Why spend $360 for $198 in coverage?
-Plan F is too much insurance.
+Our agent showed Don the value of Plan G. Plan F is too much insurance.

-Now, Don gets to save $162 after paying the deductible himself.
+Now, Don gets to save money by paying the deductible himself.
 When you work with our team, we help you find the policy with the most value.

 Medicare can be confusing.
 But, you don’t have to go through this alone.
 We’re here to explain everything about Delaware Medicare.